Sir Christopher Wren House Hotel Wedding Photography

 Photographing weddings at the Sir Christopher Wren House Hotel

-The hotel itself is great for wedding picture opportunities, aided by the fabulous architecture of the hotel both inside and out, plus its proximity in central Windsor to the river, there are so many great backdrops in every direction.
-The views from the terrace of this charming hotel are pretty special, looking over Eton Bridge and the river Thames couldn’t be any more serene for your wedding guests on a glorious summers day.
+The hotel itself is great for wedding picture opportunities.
+Its proximity in central Windsor to the river provides great backdrops in every direction.
+The views from the terrace are pretty special, looking over Eton Bridge.
+The river Thames couldn’t be any more serene for your wedding guests on a glorious summers day.